Deep sea mining

 Schematic of a polymetallic nodule mining operation.
 From top to bottom, the three zoom-in panels illustrate the surface operation vessel, the midwater sediment plume, and the nodule collector operating on the seabed.
 The midwater plume comprises two stages: (i) the dynamic plume, in which the sediment-laden discharge water rapidly descends and dilutes to a neutral buoyancy depth, and (ii) the subsequent ambient plume that is advected by the ocean current and subject to background turbulence and settling.

 Deep sea mining is the extraction of minerals from the seabed of the deep sea.
 The main ores of commercial interest are polymetallic nodules, which are found at depths of 4-6 km primarily on the abyssal plain.
 The Clarion–Clipperton zone (CCZ) alone contains over 21 billion metric tons of these nodules, with minerals such as copper, nickel, cobalt and manganese making up roughly 30% of their weight.
 It is estimated that the global ocean floor holds more than 120 million tons of cobalt, five times the amount found in terrestrial reserves.

+Studies have shown that midwater mining techniques causing plumes can trigger bottom-up ecosystem impacts with severe consequences to marine life, extending beyond the initial mining area.

 As of July 2024, only exploratory licenses have been issued, with no commercial-scale deep sea mining operations yet.
 The International Seabed Authority (ISA) regulates all mineral-related activities in international waters and has granted 31 exploration licenses so far: 19 for polymetallic nodules, mostly in the CCZ; 7 for polymetallic sulphides in mid-ocean ridges; and 5 for cobalt-rich crusts in the Western Pacific Ocean.
 There is a push for deep sea mining to commence by 2025, when regulations by the ISA are expected to be completed.

 In April 2025, U.S. President Trump signed an Executive Order instructing the National Oceanic and Atmospheric Administration to expedite permits for companies to mine in both international and U.S. territorial waters, citing the Deep Seabed Hard Minerals Resource Act of 1980.